 How Online Learning Works

 The following list of topics include important aspects of being a fully online student.
 As you read, it is essential to honestly assess whether being a fully online student is a good fit for you.
-It is also important to note that in order to be a fully online student, you will need to have placement testing, ACT/SAT scores, or transfer courses that show you are ready to take college level courses.

 Being a Successful Student

 As an online student you will need to be a self-motivated and independent learner – willing to commit to a challenging program.
 You will also need to be comfortable using computers and new technology.
 When taking an online course, you will be working with multiple forms of technology including software you probably have never used before.
 If you are not able to use technology with ease, an online degree may be challenging.

 Online learning will probably work for you if you…